 The Crusaders brought this emblem of Saint George to Britain sometime in the 12th Century.
 Then two hundred years after that he was recognized as the Patron Saint of England.

 This was a time of the English Reformation during the Tudor period.
 At this time George became the primary patron saint of England.
 The first recorded date that his cross was used in conjunction with Royalty was in 1545.

 Then 61 years later in 1606, it was put together with the cross of St Andrew’s to form the Union Flag.

 The flag of St George has quite recently been used by English sports fans supporting their national football, rugby, and cricket teams.
 These fans will display the cross on flags, on scarves, and even painted on their faces.

 George And The Dragon

-Another story recounts how a dragon was slayed on Dragon Hill in Uffington, Berkshire.
+Another story recounts how a dragon was slain on Dragon Hill in Uffington, Berkshire.
 This story also states that the grass does not grow on the spot where the dragon died.

 What To Do On St George’s Day?

-Other ways to celebrate are show your proud of your heritage is to display a Saint George’s cross flag on your car, on a T-shirt or cap.
+Another way to celebrate show the pride of your heritage is to display a Saint George’s cross flag on your car, on a T-shirt, or cap.
 There are just so many ways that you can celebrate this day.

 If you are English and you do celebrate this day then let me know what you do to enjoy this day.
 I would love to hear about it.